Compact Disc Digital Audio: Decline

 With the advent and popularity of Internet-based distribution of files in lossy-compressed audio formats such as MP3, sales of CDs began to decline in the 2000s.
 For example, between 2000 and 2008, despite overall growth in music sales and one anomalous year of increase, major-label CD sales declined overall by 20%.
 Despite rapidly declining sales year-over-year, the pervasiveness of the technology lingered for a time, with companies placing CDs in pharmacies, supermarkets, and filling station convenience stores to target buyers less likely to be able to use Internet-based distribution.

 In 2012, CDs and DVDs made up only 34% of music sales in the United States.
 By 2015, only 24% of music in the United States was purchased on physical media, two thirds of this consisting of CDs; however, in the same year in Japan, over 80% of music was bought on CDs and other physical formats.
 In 2018, U.S. CD sales were 52 million units—less than 6% of the peak sales volume in 2000.
 In the UK, 32 million units were sold, almost 100 million fewer than in 2008.
 In 2018, Best Buy announced plans to decrease their focus on CD sales, however, while continuing to sell records, sales of which are growing during the vinyl revival.

 During the 2010s, the increasing popularity of solid-state media and music streaming services caused automakers to remove automotive CD players in favor of minijack auxiliary inputs, wired connections to USB devices and wireless Bluetooth connections.
-Automakers viewed CD players as using up valuable space and taking up weight which could be reallocated to more popular features, like large touchscreens.
+Automakers viewed CD players as using up valuable space and taking up weight, which could be reallocated to more popular features, like large touchscreens.
 By 2021, only Lexus and General Motors were still including CD players as standard equipment with certain vehicles.

 Current status

 CDs continued to be strong in some markets such as Japan where 132 million units were produced in 2019.

 The decline in CD sales has slowed in recent years; in 2021, CD sales increased in the US for the first time since 2004, with Axios citing its rise to "young people who are finding they like hard copies of music in the digital age".
 It came at the same time as both vinyl and cassette reached sales levels not seen in 30 years.
 The RIAA reported that CD revenue made a dip in 2022, before increasing again in 2023 and overtook downloading for the first time in over a decade.

 In the US, 33.4 million CD albums were sold in the year 2022.
-In France in 2023, 10.5 million CDs were sold, almost double that of vinyl, but both of them represented generated 12% each of the French music industry revenues.
+In France in 2023, 10.5 million CDs were sold, almost double that of vinyl.
+CDs and vinyl each represented 12% of French music industry revenue.